pretix/pretix-docs/docs/topics/gift-cards.md

 ### Using gift cards for manual refunds

-You can use pretix to refund an order by creating a gift card.
+You can use pretix to manually issue a refund for an order by creating a gift card.
 Navigate to :navpath:Your event → :fa3-shopping-cart: Orders: and click the order you want to refund.
 Under the subheading "Payments", click the :btn:Create a refund: button.

 Choose the amount to be refunded and the action you want to take with the order, then click :btn:Continue:.
 Enter an amount larger than 0.00 into the "Refund amount" field next to "Create a new gift card".
 Optionally, you may select an "Expiration date".

 A gift card of the specified value will be created as soon as you click "Perform refund".
 You will then land on a page titled "Send email" where you have the option to send the customer an email containing the gift card code.
 Gift cards created for refunds will also appear under :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards:.